ant-intl/Falcon-TST/CONTRIBUTING.md

 # Contributing to PatchMoE

-We welcome contributions to PatchMoE!
+We welcome contributions to Falcon-TST!
 This document provides guidelines for contributing to the project.

 ## 🚀 Getting Started